 - Children and adolescents (17 years of age and younger)

 Our goal is to ensure that the representation of special populations in research adequately represents the community.
 Learn more about ISP services and other resources available for participant management.

-Alain Bertoni, MD, MPH, Interim Director of the Maya Angelou Center for Health Equity
+Alain Bertoni, MD, MPH, Director of Research, Maya Angelou Center for

 Siobhan Hoscheidt, Ph.D., Assistant Professor –

 Mariana Pardy: Mpardy@wakehealth.edu | 336-716-0472